LarryCol/LarryCol.github.io/README.md

-# sample1
+# Sample Website
-Sample readme file
+A new website to study basic webpage design.